opentofu/opentofu/TSC_SUMMARY.md

 #### Decision

-The core team has not had bandwidth to take on CDKTF.
+The core team has not had bandwidth to take on CDKTF, but will accept community support efforts.

 ## 2024-07-24